You are here

 This is a process or cycle of events that helps ensure patients receive the right care and treatment.
 Care and services are measured against evidence base standards and changes are implemented to narrow the gap between existing and best practice.
 Ideally, a clinical audit is a continuous cycle that is continuously measured with improvements made after each cycle.

-The Royal College of General Practitioners have practical guidance and examples of clinical audit online.
+The Royal College of General Practitioners has practical guidance for quality improvement.

 Other examples of QIA